Part VI

 Consent, in this view, is a living practice rather than a checkbox.

 Consent evolves with shifting emotional and somatic states, inviting us to listen for nonverbal cues and subtle changes in ourselves and each other.
-This kind of attunement keeps connection safe and sovereign, allowing responsiveness without pressure or performance.
+Let that attunement prompt a pause, a spoken check-in, or a stop—not a guess.
+This is what keeps connection safe and sovereign, allowing responsiveness without pressure or performance.

 Relationship naturally illuminates shadow—fears of abandonment, control impulses, shame, and idealization can surface with startling clarity.
 Ethical intimacy meets these patterns without judgment or projection and navigates power dynamics consciously, choosing power-with over power-over through humility and accountability.

-Boundaries, clearly communicated and respectfully held, become doors rather than walls.
+Boundaries, clearly communicated and respectfully held, protect dignity and pace without severing contact.
 Framed as acts of self-care and relational honesty, they honor autonomy while nurturing connection.

 Facilitator Checklist (Essentials)

-- Regulate your nervous system; if you notice dysregulation, pause, regulate, or hand off.
+- Stay regulated; if you notice dysregulation, pause, regulate, or step back until someone steadier can hold it.

-- State purpose, limits, and who the space serves; name who it is not for and when you will refer out.
+- State purpose, limits, and who the space serves; name who it is not for and when someone needs more appropriate support.

 - Establish explicit agreements: consent, confidentiality, opt-outs, timing, and duration boundaries.